“Why Electrifying Our Society is Key to Achieving 2050 Fossil Fuel Elimination Goals”

 To fulfill this noble strategic and climate ambition, France has set itself, among other objectives, to reduce our final energy consumption by at least 40%, to achieve a consumption of 930 TWh in 2050, a level equivalent to that of the 1970s. , which did not fail to draw criticism as to the desirability of this drop.
 However, does reducing our consumption by the same amount imply going back to the lifestyles of that time?
 Certainly not, because we would be living on this horizon in a housing stock that is better insulated and with reinvented mobility, thus freeing us from individual thermal mobility and the hundreds of kilometers of traffic jams caused each day, not to mention air pollution.

-Moreover, these 40% savings mask a physical reality that seems to escape some engineers and observers worried about returning to the stone age: it is a question of reasoning on a final energy objective, that is to say integrating the energy savings that will be achieved by the sole electrification of our society.
-Because electrifying reduces our final consumption: switching to electric vehicles and replacing the three million oil heaters in France with heat pumps could represent a saving of 10% of our final energy.
+Moreover, these 40% savings mask a physical reality that seems to escape some engineers and observers worried regarding returning to the stone age: it is a question of reasoning on a final energy objective, that is to say integrating the energy savings that will be achieved by the sole electrification of our society.
+Because electrifying reduces our final consumption: switching to electric vehicles and replacing the three million oil heaters in France with heat pumps might represent a saving of 10% of our final energy.

 Better performance